-Generally, the higher the flight speed, the less is the flight time.
+Generally, the higher the flight speed, the shorter the flight time is.
 But high speed in combination with large camera exposure can result in blurred images.
 In most cases, 10 m/s is the best choice.

 Figure 24 Take-off point example

-Not only surrounding can affect Take-off planning.
-Drone manufacturers may change elevation behavior in drone firmware, therefore, it is recommended to check the drone's automatic take-off mode after firmware updates.
+Not only the surroundings can affect Take-off planning.
+Drone manufacturers may change elevation behavior in drone firmware: therefore, it is recommended to check the drone's automatic take-off mode after firmware updates.

-It is also very important to note that most small UAVs use relative altitude for mission planning.
-Altitude counted relatively according to the first waypoint is the second reason why the actual take-off point should be near the first waypoint and on the same terrain level.
+Remember that most small UAVs use relative altitude for mission planning.
+Altitude counting based on the first waypoint is the second reason why the actual take-off point should be near the first waypoint and on the same terrain level.

-UgCS Team recommends placing the first waypoint as close as possible to the actual take-off point and specify safe take-off altitude (~30 m will be above any trees in most situations, see Figure 25).
-This is the only method that guarantees safe take-off for any mission.
-It also protects against any weird drone behavior, unpredictable firmware updates, etc.
+UgCS team recommends placing the first waypoint as close to the actual take-off point as possible and specify safe take-off altitude (~30 m will be above any trees in most situations, see Figure 25).
+This is the only way to guarantee safe take-off for any mission and keep safe from any weird drone behavior, unpredictable firmware updates, etc.